-A couple of years ago I did research on the history of the kettlebell and created this on the kettlebell.community, in 2016 I met up with Steve Cotter in Spain and added more details to the research.
-The above video is the result, behold the history of the kettlebell part II by Steve Cotter and Taco Fleur.
+A couple of years ago I did research on the history of the kettlebell and in 2016 I met up with Steve Cotter in Spain and added more details to the research.
+The above video is the result, behold the History of the kettlebell part II by Steve Cotter and Taco Fleur.

 What about ancient Greece?

 Yes, there has been mention of other implements that resembled an exercise tool with a handle, in ancient Greece and other places, I even mentioned it in my first research published on the history of the kettlebell.
-The fact of the matter is, they resembled an exercise tool with a handle, but they did not evolve into the kettlebell.
+The fact of the matter is, it resembled an exercise tool with a handle but did not evolve into the kettlebell.

 - 1875 Alan Calvert is born in West Philadelphia USA.

 - 1880 Russian Dr. Vladislav Kraevsky introduces Kettlebell exercises to the Russian athletic community.

 - 1885 Under the leadership of Dr. Kraevsky a weight training hall is opened that uses Kettlebells.

 - Early 20th Century Kettlebells were introduced to a wider audience outside of Russia by strong men, wrestlers, and circus performers.

 - 1902 Alan Calvert founds The Milo Bar-Bell company, which was the first barbell company in North America.